pzaich/paulzaich.com/source/blog/2012-06-13-dev-bootcamp-day-2-refactoring-a-simple-each-statement-with-the-inject-method.html.markdown

 - loops
 - ruby
 - ruby-rails
+category: ruby-rails
 link: http://www.paulzaich.com/2012/06/13/blog/ruby-rails/boot-camp-day-2-refactoring-a-simple-each-statement-with-the-inject-method/
 ---

 Yesterday I paired up with [Brick](http://bootify.tumblr.com) (who is also our Yoga instructor!)  to finish up Arrays in the Ruby Intro module in Socrates.
 The last exercise had us working on a simple factorial method in which a positive integer  could be passed in and the factorial would be returned.

 We used a simple each statement initially to solve the problem, setting up a range to list all the numbers between 1 and the number that had been passed in.